Keyontae Johnson

-Marrecus Keyontae Johnson (/kiˈɒnteɪ/ kee-ON-tay; born May 24, 2000) is an American professional basketball player for the Greensboro Swarm of the NBA G League.
+Marrecus Keyontae Johnson (/kiˈɒnteɪ/ kee-ON-tay; born May 24, 2000) is an American professional basketball player for Shandong Hi-Speed Kirin of the Chinese Basketball Association (CBA).
 He played college basketball for the Kansas State Wildcats and Florida Gators.

 Early life

 Johnson grew up in Norfolk, Virginia and originally attended Norview High School before transferring to IMG Academy in Bradenton, Florida before his junior year.
 He played at IMG for one season before transferring again to Oak Hill Academy in Mouth of Wilson, Virginia for his senior season after his head coach, Vince Walden, left the school to become an assistant coach at Arkansas State.
 During the Nike EYBL finals at Peach Jam, Johnson averaged 12.9 points and 7.6 rebounds per game.
 As a senior, he scored at least 18 points in 19 of Oak Hill's games.
 Rated a four-star recruit by 247Sports and ESPN (who also rated him as a top 100 recruit), Johnson committed to playing college basketball for Florida over an offer from Texas Tech while also receiving interest from Providence, Minnesota, Virginia Tech, Wake Forest and Georgia Tech.